payu-india/CMS-Chatbot/docs/WEB Integration/server-to-server-integration/upi-integrations-s2s/upi-omnichannel-integration.md

 | PhonePe          | PPINTENT     |

 > 📘 Note:
 >
 > User VPA is not required for this flow.
 The different parameters and their descriptions are in the following table.

-Collect the response in the <a href="\_payment_s2s_upi_collection" target="_blank"> UPI Collection - S2S</a>. under API Reference.
+Collect the response in the [UPI Collection - S2S](ref:payment_s2s_upi_collection) under API Reference.
 The response for the S2S payment request is not similar to Merchant Hosted or PayU Hosted Checkout.
-For description of response parameters, refer to <a href="addl_info-payment-apis#response-for-initial-server-to-server-request" target="_blank"> Additional Info for Payment APIs</a>.
+For description of response parameters, refer to [Additional Info for Payment APIs](ref:addl_info-payment-apis#response-for-initial-server-to-server-request) .

 ## Step 2: Check UPI transaction status

-After receiving a successful response from the above API, the need to check the status of the transaction using the **Verify Payment **API.
+After receiving a successful response from the above API, the need to check the status of the transaction using the \*\*Verify Payment \*\*API.
 Web services can be accessed by making a server to server call on the following PayU URLs.
-For a sample request or response, refer to   <a href="verify_payment_api" target="_blank"> Verify Payment API</a> under API Reference.
+For a sample request or response, refer to  [Verify Payment API](doc:verify_payment_api)under API Reference.

 ## Step 3: PayU sends S2S callback response